logzio/logz-docs/_source/user-guide/integrations/endpoints.md

   and click <i class="li li-pencil"></i> (edit)
   or <i class="li li-trash"></i> (delete).

 Alerts can only be sent on ports 80 & 443.
-No other ports are supported.
-If you accidently set a custom port number for an alert endpoint, the alert will not be sent.
+If you accidently set a custom port for an alert endpoint, the alert will not be sent.
 {:.info-box.important}

-## Example - Adding preconfigured endpoints
+## Example - Adding a preconfigured endpoint

-Opsgenie is a typical example for Logz.io preconfigured endpoints.
+Opsgenie is a typical example for a preconfigured endpoint.
 To add it, select **Opsgenie** from the dropdown list, name the endpoint, and fill in your Opsgenie API key.
+(Note that currently only the US data center is supported, so the URL should begin with [https://api.opsgenie.com](https://docs.opsgenie.com/docs/european-service-region).)

 ![Opsgenie endpoints](https://dytvr9ot2sszz.cloudfront.net/logz-docs/notification-endpoints/opsgenie-endpoint.png)

-Below is another example,
-demonstrating a typical use case.
-It shows multiple Slack endpoints corresponding to different Slack channels.
+## Typical use case

+If you're team is using Slack, you likely have multiple Slack channels to organize different projects.
+You can configure your Logz.io alerts to reach the right Slack channel by configuring a Slack endpoint for each.
-In our example, there are channels dedicated to production alerts, application updates, security alerts, and account overage.
+The example below shows Slack channels dedicated to production alerts, application updates, security alerts, and account overage.

 ![Multiple Slack endpoints](https://dytvr9ot2sszz.cloudfront.net/logz-docs/notification-endpoints/slack-endpoints.png)